The Eclipse (2009 film): Premise

 Michael Farr (Ciarán Hinds) is a depressed widower who works as a teacher in the small seaside town of Cobh, in County Cork, Ireland, where he lives with his two children.
 While he continues to adjust to life without his beloved wife, who died two years earlier, he begins to experience strange, possibly supernatural occurrences connected to his elderly father-in-law, who is close to death in a local nursing home.

-When Michael volunteers at the town's annual literary festival, he is assigned to look after Lena Morelle (Iben Hjejle).
+When Michael volunteers at the town's annual literary festival, he is assigned to look after Lena Morrell (Iben Hjejle).
 Lena is known for her ghost stories, and Michael, impressed with the realistic nature of her writing, shares his recent experiences with her.
 While Michael and Lena grow closer, another famous author, Nicholas Holden (Aidan Quinn), a married man with a scandalous reputation, arrives in town for the festival, hoping to rekindle a brief affair he had with Lena a year before.
 As Michael and Nicholas clash over Lena's affections, Michael's supernatural visions grow more vivid and disturbing.